stateofkate/deepunit_npm/README.md

 {
   // what typescript extension you are using (only allowed one extension right now) "typescriptExtension": ".ts",

-  // Get password from support@deepunit.ai, this is for approved alpha users only "password": "No password? email support@deepunit.ai",

   // which directories you want to ignore, path is from the current working directory "ignoredDirectories": [],